MohamedSaafan/postgres-node-parallel-testing/README.md

 `SET search_path TO user_name,default_schema_name`

-The above line tells postgres to access the `public` schema if no schema provided but if the user name was `user`
+The above line tells postgres to access the `public` schema if no schema provided only if the user name was `user`

+---

+## Routing Schema Access

+Our Goal is to isolate each file with its own schema to make test operations on

+### Stargety for Isolation

+connect to pg as normal
+generate a random string of chars create a new user (role) with that name, 'zxcv' create a new schema with that name 'zxcv' tell our test file to connect to the db with that name 'zxcv'

+---

+## programatic schema creating